 Of course, in the days before COVID, it was easy for companies to encourage their employees to volunteer.
 Now that COVID has shut down many in-person and on-site opportunities, and many employees are still working from home, companies are scrambling to find those volunteer experiences.

-Virtual volunteering provides those safe opportunities that will not only help boost employee morale but will help employees make meaningful connections to their company, to their coworkers and to the community, At a time when so many employees are working from home, these connections are vital to the health and wellbeing of companies nationwide.
-By offering volunteer involvement through a virtual opportunity or remote opportunity, companies can show they are in touch with their employees needs, as well as help a non-profit organization.
+Virtual volunteering provides those safe opportunities to be of service that will not only help boost employee morale but will help employees make meaningful connections to their company, to their coworkers and to the community, At a time when so many employees are working from home, these connections are vital to the health and wellbeing of companies nationwide.
+By offering volunteer involvement through a virtual opportunity via the Internet or through a remote opportunity, companies can show they are in touch with their employees needs, as well as help a non-profit organization.

 What Are The Limitations To Online Volunteering?

 While virtual opportunities present a wide spectrum of benefits to both nonprofit organizations and their volunteers, there are some drawbacks for remote volunteers.
 For many, they miss the personal connection to people that is part of traditional volunteering.
-Delivering meals to seniors, teaching English to new immigrants or tutoring students makes for meaningful connections between volunteers and recipients.
+Delivering meals to seniors, teaching English to new immigrants or tutoring students makes for meaningful connections.
 By contrast, online volunteering many times involves helping organizations with their administrative responsibilities.
 While that can be very fulfilling, it can also leave volunteers feeling disconnected from the people that are being served if they are looking for a more engaging volunteer project.

 Another issue related to online volunteering is that it may be prohibitive for seniors or people without Internet access or computers.
 According to a 2015 study by the Bureau of Labor Statistics, the elderly made up almost 25 percent of the volunteer population.
 While those in this older demographic have the time and inclination to serve as online volunteers, many won’t take advantage of virtual volunteering.
 During this time when in-person opportunities are limited, seniors are at a real disadvantage to share their much-needed experience, skills, and time with others in the community.